bluerail/rails_validations/README.markdown

 [![Inline docs](http://inch-ci.org/github/bluerail/rails_validations.svg?branch=master)](http://inch-ci.org/github/bluerail/rails_validations)

 A few extra validations for Ruby on Rails.
-Works with Ruby 1.9 and newer, and Rails 3 and newer (including Rails 4).
+Works with Ruby 2.1+ & Rails 4+.

 We try to do the sane thing by not being too strict, when in doubt, we accept input as being valid.
 We never want to reject valid input as invalid.